Good Health

 CPFT have a First Response Service (FRS) for people of any age who are distressed, worried about their mental health or experiencing something that makes them feel unsafe.
 It provides 24-hour access, seven days a week, 365 days a year, to mental health care, advice and support.
 Find out more about the First Response Service.

-Those under the age of 17 will nee to ask the GP to refer your child to children and Adolescent Mental health services.
+For those children under the age of 17, ask the GP for a referral to Children and Adolescent Mental Health Services.
 If you are under 18 and have a learning disability you will either access children’s services or will need a referral from your GP.
-If you are 18 or older then will need to ask your GP to refer you to adults’ services.
+If you are 18 or older then you will need to ask your GP to refer you to Adult Services.

-They support children between 0-18 years old, and those up to 19 years of age if attending special school provision.
-Over 18 year olds will need a referral from their GP to adult services.
+The Children’s Occupational Therapy Service supports children between 0-18 years old, and those up to 19 years of age if attending special school provision.
+Over 18 year olds will need a referral from their GP to Adult Services.

 Orthotics and Prosthetics Service

-If the young person is 18 and above or not currently receiving services from the Children and Young People’s Physiotherapy, referrals should be initiated through a GP (General Practitioner) or specialists.
-If you need further follow-up care or advice, please contact the appropriate service for support (Clinic 9 at Addenbrooke’s/Hinchingbrooke Orthotics).
+If the young person is 18 and above and not currently receiving services from the Children and Young People’s Physiotherapy Service, referrals should be initiated through a GP, or specialists.
+If you need further follow-up care or advice, please contact the appropriate Orthotics Service for support.

 Physiotherapy

-Paediatric Physiotherapy is available to those under 18 years (or 19 years for some in Specialist Education), you can ask professionals involved with your child, like school staff, GPs, or other healthcare providers, to make a referral to the Children and Young People’s Physiotherapy services.
+Children’s Physiotherapy is available to those under 18 years (or 19 years for some in Specialist Education).
+You can ask professionals involved with your child, such as school staff, GPs or other healthcare providers, to make a referral to the Children and Young People’s Physiotherapy services.
 It’s important to note that this service doesn’t accept self-referrals.

-If the young person is over 18 years old you should talk to their GP to access adults services.
+If the young person is over 18 years old you should talk to their GP to access Adult Services.

 Prescriptions